 Regardless of the specific way CBD works with our ECS, researchers and consumers alike have reported numerous positive effects related to this relationship.

-Unlike traditional sleep aids or other cannabinoids like THC or CBN, CBD doesn’t work immediately and it doesn’t necessarily have sedative properties.
-Rather, it works with your body to target the causes of your sleeplessness like pain and inflammation, anxiety, or stress.
-It’s better to think of CBD as less of a bandaid drug to mask a symptom and more of the cure to the underlying conditions that cause insomnia in the first place.
+Unlike other cannabinoids like THC or CBN, CBD doesn’t work immediately and it doesn’t necessarily have sedative properties.
+Rather, it works with your body to target the causes of your sleeplessness like tension, discomfort, and feelings of overwhelm.
+It’s better to think of CBD as less of a bandaid that covers up the issue you’re experiencing, and more as a natural way to get to the root of it.
 For this reason those who take CBD consistently often find they sleep better than those who see it as a one-time fix.

 When your body is under stress, it releases a hormone called cortisol.
 Typically, we naturally have increased cortisol during the day.
-However, people who suffer from anxiety or insomnia might have increase cortisol at night.
-That being said, CBD shows promise when it comes to controlling the stress hormone.
-Researchers have found that CBD can decrease cortisol levels.
-A study done in 2019 examining CBD’s effects on anxiety and sleep also showed positive results.
-79% of patients reported a decrease in anxiety while 66% reported improved sleep in the first month.
+However, people dealing with tension and overwhelm may have higher… cortisol at night.
+That being said, CBD shows promise when it comes to supporting healthy levels of the stress hormone.
+Researchers have found that CBD may help support healthy cortisol level.
+A study done in 2019 examining CBD’s effects on tension and sleep also showed positive results.
+79% of patients reported a decrease in feelings of tension while 66% reported support for sleep in the first month.

-A 2018 review of studies conducted between 1975 and March 2018 concluded that CBD proves promising for pain management with the additional benefit of having little to no side effects.
-On top of that, researchers have also found that the body has both CB1 and CB2 receptors in its immune cells, which control our inflammatory response.
-A 2016 study in which researchers applied topical CBD to rats with arthritis showed a reduction in inflammation as well as pain.
+A 2018 review of studies conducted between 1975 and March 2018 concluded that CBD proves promising for easing feelings of discomfort with the additional benefit of having little to no side effects.
+On top of that, researchers have also found that the body has both CB1 and CB2 receptors in its immune cells, which help support our inflammatory response.

 While data regarding CBD’s capabilities as a sleep aid isn’t necessarily conclusive, existing research, as well as consumer experience, shows promise.
 As scientists complete more research, we’ll likely learn far more on top of CBD’s growing list of benefits.
 For now, if you’re curious about how CBD might help you sleep, it’s worth trying for yourself but always remember to consult your doctor before trying a new supplement.